 For this job helped us greatly a batch file we found in the XAMPP program folder: mysql_uninstallservice.bat .

-The question remaining: Will it be possible to run two such MySQL instances side by side?
+The remaining question is as follows.
+Will it be possible to run two such MySQL instances side by side?
 The answer is yes, as you may find in GipsyCockpit batch files.